DavidWells/dom-guard/README.md

 See this video for [how the refund scams work](https://www.youtube.com/watch?v=J4mkZU2Y0as).

-DOMGuard is a small javascript snippet & proof of concept to help put an end to these criminals.
+DOMGuard is a small javascript library (~130 lines of code) & proof of concept to help put an end to these criminals.

+## How does this work?

+Any changes attempted via Javascript are detected by MutationObserver.

+Additionally, guarded DOM nodes are checked via a "hearbeat" every `500ms` to ensure the values are what they should be.

+View the <a href="https://github.com/DavidWells/dom-guard/blob/master/index.js">source code</a>.

 ## Install